Picturesque Goa

 When I was a young lad I have, on many occasions, accompanied my mother on such walking marathons, visiting my grandmother from Guirim to Siolim, and have comes across people who took some rest at such places, after from carrying the heavy load on their head for hours, so that they could cool themselves off from the over-powering heat, especially in the summer.

-These trips were often scary as people tried to hurry home through the hills before nightfall, specially through a very scary and sinister area called 'Sonar Khett' known in the old days for thieves hiding in the forest who would prey on lonely women making their journey through these hills.
+These trips were often scary as people tried to hurry home through the hills before nightfall, specially through a very scary and sinister area called 'Sonar Khett' - apparently a well-known area in the old days for thieves hiding in the forest and preying on people making their journey through these hills and robbing them of cash or jewellery.

 Such structures are now abandoned and some are still hidden among the overgrowth of bushes along the sides of some roads.